caplin/caplin-dev-tools/brjs-app-converter/README.md

    application files.
 2. It then creates a top level directory (`packages-caplin`) for the application packages.
-3. It copies all the application's libs and SDK libs into the packages directory.
+3. It copies all the application's libs and CT SDK libs into the packages directory.
    * While copying them it generates a stub `package.json` for each copied directory.
-4. It then creates another top level directory called `apps`.
+4. It creates another top level directory called `apps`.
 5. Within this directory it creates a directory for the restructured application.
    * For an app named `mobile` it creates `apps/mobile` and populates it with